Hudsn/morph/language.md

     - keys **MUST** be strings
     - values can be any of these main Morph types
     - all values are `truthey` **except for empty maps `{}`**
+- Time
+    - an item representing a timestamp
+    - must be explicity delcared or parsed from a string using functions; JSON typically uses strings or integers to represent time.
+    - all values are `truthey` **except for the 'zero' time value equal to January 1, year 1, 00:00:00 UTC**
 - NULL
     - a non-value; empty, like my soul when writing documentation, expressed as a keyword `NULL` or `null`
     - commonly encountered when referencing variables that don't exist.
 For example: `src.doesnt_exist` would return `NULL`